cjdev2/interview-preparation/README.md

 Sample Problems
 =
-- You should be able to complete these problems within an hour
+- You should be able to complete each of these problems within an hour
 - Do not over-complicate your solution, write only what you need to meet the goal
 - Feel free to use these problems as preparation, and you may bring in your solutions as well